+The below refers to general illness.
 With general illness if a student is unwell on the day of the examination, but is able to attend, come into school.
 If a student is too unwell to attend contact the school at the earliest opportunity.
+If your illness is COVID related please follow the COVID guidelines at that time.